Last updated: October 14, 2025

 The timing of the issues often coincided with switching to Prose.
 A few said their dermatologists recommended stopping the product.
 Others reported that the damage was reversed only upon changing brands.
 These symptoms increased the likelihood of reactions to fragrance chemicals, preservatives, or plant extracts contained in Prose’s formulas.

-Once we’ve discussed health related complaints, we have to think about how advertising is connected to the pending Prose Hair suit.
-Prose advertises itself with terms such as “non-toxic,” “clean beauty,” “dermatologist tested.”
+Once we’ve discussed health-related complaints, we have to think about how advertising is connected to the potential litigation.
+Prose advertises itself with terms such as “non-toxic,” “clean beauty,” and “dermatologist tested.”
 These terms sound good, but they are not meaningfully defined by law.
 That leaves room for interpretation.

 Customers and critics argue that these terms could mislead people into believing the products are universally safe.
 If real harm occurred while those promises were made, some legal experts believe this could fall under false advertising claims.
 Misleading advertising could become a key issue if a Prose Hair lawsuit proceeds.